tkluck/ruler-of-gmail/README.md

 ## Expressions

-Six types of expressions are currently implemented, plus their negated versions (specified using a `not` after `match`).
+Four types of expressions are currently implemented, plus their negated versions (specified using a `not` after `match`).

-    # Matches mails that contain "List-Id: " in their headers
-    match header "List-Id: " { }
     # Matches mails that contain "Tom" or "Code" in the subject
     match subject ["Tom" "Code"] { }
     # Others:
-    match body "some string" { }
     match recipient "my.mail@example.com" {
     match not from "ceo@example.com" { } # Note the negation
     match subject-or-body [ "Hello World" "Just testing" ] { }